abpa123/newrobot/README.md

 # VEX Team 21919A Github Repository

 This is home of VEX Team 21919A's code, where all the code for their new robot lies.
 This is the code used for the robot redesign that utilized a flywheel in comparison to the catapult used before.
+The below description will outline how to get access to this repository, what and what not to edit in the robot code, as well as how to find documentation that will aid you in editing the code in this Github Repository.

 ## How to Get Access to this Repository

 There are multiple steps that need to be taken to use this github repository.
 They are the following:
+> [!TIP]
 > 1. Download Github Desktop.
 You can do this by going to https://desktop.github.com/ and downloading their software.
 > 2. Open on Github Desktop.
 Once you have github desktop downloaded go to the github repository and look for the button that says "<> Code".
 The dropdown should allow you to "Open on Github Desktop".
 > 3. Clone Repository.
 The popup should allow you to hit the clone button, which despite the wording actully simply opens it on your device and does not create a new version.

 By completing the above steps you should be able to hit "Open in Visual Studio Code".
 There are some important catches though.

+> [!IMPORTANT]
 > Note: You need the following things in order to use the Repository
 > 1. You may see in Github Desktop something other than Visual Studio Code, such as PyCharm.
 The code only works on Visual Studio Code.
 To change the app you open the repository with, simply go to Settings, Integration and change the external editor you are using.
 > 2. In Visual Studio Code you need to have the VEX extension downloaded.
 For the code to download to a robot, or for it to actually run, you will need the Visual Studio Code extension downloaded.
 To do this, go to the extensions tab and search up "VEX".
 Look for the official VEX extension and download it.